jamesroblin/escape-the-mad-house/README.md

 > Place the **Derek Card** in the middle of the table, place 6 **Health Tokens** on the card

-You're a fancy man Derek, you're house has lots of rooms.
+You're a fancy man Derek, your house has lots of rooms.

 > Shuffle the **Room Cards** and place them face down in the center of the table.
 This is the **Room Deck**